parsakhaz/moondream-discord-bot/README.md

 ### Example Workflow

 1. User uploads image with `!c` in a channel
-2. Bot creates a thread and posts the image caption
+2. Bot creates a thread with an AI-generated name based on the image content
+3. Bot posts the image caption in the thread
-3. User asks `!q what is the subject wearing?` in the thread
+4. User asks `!q what is the subject wearing?` in the thread
-4. Bot analyzes the same image and answers the question
+5. Bot analyzes the same image and answers the question
-5. User can continue with more commands in the same thread
+6. User can continue with more commands in the same thread

+## Thread Naming

+The bot uses Moondream's AI to generate descriptive thread names:

+- Initial threads are created with a temporary timestamp-based name
+- The bot then queries the AI with "return a title for this image"
+- Thread is renamed to "Moondream: [Generated Title]"
+- If title generation fails, the original timestamp-based name is retained
+- Titles are automatically shortened if they exceed Discord's 100-character limit

 ## Message Size Handling